AverageWeebo101/SimpleComparativeAnalysisOfMLModelsForFakeNewsDetection/HOWTOUSE.md

 ```bash
 pip install numpy pandas scikit-learn tensorflow transformers matplotlib seaborn kaggle
 ```

-## Kaggle API Setup
-1. Go to your Kaggle Account Settings
-2. Click "Create New API Token" → Downloads kaggle.json
-3. Place kaggle.json in the project root directory

 ## Dataset is downloaded automnatically, as long as you have kaggle.json in project root directory